pranitastudent/Guju-FODMAP-CookBook/README.md

 ## Credits

-<strong> All images and recipe instructions are used for educational purposes for the Data Centric Project and therefore don't need to be referenced </strong>
+<strong> All images and recipe instructions are used for educational purposes for the Data Centric Project and therefore don't need to be referenced. </strong>

 ### References